IssaihPerez/Capstone-2025/index.md

 come with different design decisions.
 The project, completed using the Virtual Lab environment, involved creating a 3D mesh scenery application using various shapes and objects constructed through code.
 At the outset, I encountered a challenge I didn’t have all the necessary files.
-To overcome this, I had to track down older versions I had saved and update them to meet my current coding standards/requirements.
+To overcome this, I had to track down older versions I had saved and update them to meet my current coding standards and requirements.
 This process required not just technical problem solving but also a keen eye for detail and a strong sense of design consistency.
 Of the three artifacts I’ve selected, this one was the most time consuming as much of my time was spent fine tuning and making deliberate choices about what elements to emphasize.
 I had to carefully balance components such as lighting, shapes, textures, pitches, and other visual